jaanga/terrain-r2/readme.md

 <!-- a statement of a rationale, applicable now as well as in the future -->
 To make 3D geophysical data observable in 3D with open access data and open source tools

-To supply methods, tools, data and demos to help create lively 3D cartography - faster and more easily than ever before
+To supply methods, tools, data and demos to help create lively 3D cartography - faster and more easily than ever before.

+To provide the background and details and instructions so that you can do this too.

 ### Vision
 <!--  a descriptive picture of a desired future state -->